directus/directus/docs/guides/extensions/panels-create-items.md

 }
 ```

-The `FieldsStore` fetches all of the collection’s fields, the `PermissionsStore` checks the current user’s access to the collection, and the `Collection` store for fetching information about the selected collection and the API for performing the final POST request.
+The `FieldsStore` fetches all of the collection’s fields, the `PermissionsStore` checks the current user’s access to the
+collection, and the `Collection` store for fetching information about the selected collection and the API for performing
+the final POST request.

 You will also need to capture a response to present to the user.
-The `response_format` contains a templated string where the user can create their own response with data from the API.
+The `response_format` contains a string where
+the user can create their own response with data from the API.
 A `v-dialog` can show an important message to the user.
 This requires a boolean value (here `responseDialoge`) to control the visibility of the dialog box.

-Create a `getFields` function to fetch the detailed information for each selected field then call the function afterwards so it populates the variable when the panel loads:
+Create a `getFields` function to fetch the detailed information for each selected field then call the function
+afterwards so it populates the variable when the panel loads:

 ```js
 function getFields() {